 The text is not altered, but we labelled groups of text.
-These labels are shown within the angle brackets < and >.
+These labels are shown within the angle brackets $\langle \text{and} \rangle$.
 By using nested lists, we added more structure.

-As a result, we see the following subjects: Good Fighter Qualities, Defensive and Offensive Tactics, Excellent Victory, Victorious Strategist, Military Method, and Victorious Army.
+As a result, we see the following subjects: Good Fighter Qualities, Defensive and Offensive Tactics, Excellent Victory, and Victorious Strategist.

 The subject Military Method, is an example of an enumerated concept, referring back to chapter 1.
-To us, it seems out of place here.
-We have shown this quote before in 4.
+To us, it seems out of place here, therefore it is not listed as a category.
+We have shown this quote before in section 4.1.1.4.